TUDelft-MUDE/2024-files/content/GA_2_2/README.md

 1. `README.md`
 2. A notebook `the_big_M.ipynb` (equivalent to the previous `Analysis.ipynb` files)
 3. A `Report.md` file for answering questions
-4. File `big_M.msh` and `big_M_fine.msh`: define two FEM mesh' to use in the analysis
+4. File `big_M.msh` and `big_M_fine.msh`: two FEM meshes to use in the analysis.
+Only the first one is needed, but the second one can be tried as well by modifying a single line in the notebook.

 ## Primary Task

 Run the analysis in `the_big_M.ipynb`, inspect the code (really **really** read it!) and results, then answer the questions in `Report.md`.

-Note that unlike other GA's, besides reading and understanding the contents, you don't have to do anything with the code in the notebook before reading the Report questions; this will then ask you to modify the notebook.
+Note that unlike other GA's, besides reading and understanding the contents, you don't have to do anything with the code in the notebook before reading the Report questions.
+The questions mostly focus on what is happening in the analysis.
+The provided finite element code is complete, but you will need to look at the details of the implementation to answer the questions.
+For the final question you will have to perform some additional operations in the notebook.

 ## Python environment